Thirty years ago Nicolas Cage stole one of five quintuplets and never looked back.

 It’s hard to name another movie with more quotable lines, let alone outrageous set pieces.
 Good luck finding a more original chase sequence than this.

 The Coens went on to direct other comedies.
 Many swear “The Big Lebowski” is their finest comedic hour.
 The Dude may abide, but he can’t compare to H.I.
-McDunnough and co.
+McDunnough and co. … or Dot extolling the joys of parenthood.

 Consider the following 19 quotes from the Coens’ “Raising Arizona.”
 Any movie would be lucky to have a handful of lines this good.
-“Raising Arizona” has more but we had to stop at some point.
+“Raising Arizona” has even more gems, but we had to stop at some point.

 Driver: Son, you got a panty on your head.